PmaFynn/fynnfr/content/blog/td.md

 ---
 ## Edit: 26.02.2025:

-I have recently discovered [calcurse](https://github.com/lfos/calcurse), a "text-based calendar and scheduling application", while looking for--you may be able to guess it--a text-based calendar and scheduling application.
-The Application also includes a feature to track todos.
-Naturally, this interested me as the application is also a TUI.
-However, as one is able to read below, one of the essential features I was looking for in a todo application was the possibilty to quickly insert tasks/todos from the terminal directly.
-As calcurse offers lots of lots of features I was optimistic that they have also implemented this...I was wrong.[^2] What a bummer.
+I have recently discovered [calcurse](https://github.com/lfos/calcurse), a *text-based calendar and scheduling application*, while searching for—you may have guessed it—a text-based calendar and scheduling application.
+The application also includes a feature to track todos.
+Naturally, this interested me, as it is also a TUI (Text User Interface).
+However, as you will see below, one of the essential features I was looking for in a todo application was the ability to quickly insert tasks/todos directly from the terminal.
+Given that calcurse offers a plethora of features, I was optimistic that this functionality would be included.
+Unfortunately, I was wrong[^2].
+What a bummer.

 [^2]: [Feature request](https://github.com/lfos/calcurse/issues/463) -- Further, it is to note that nowadays the development of calcurse seems to be rather stagnant if not entirely stopped.

 Nonetheless, I continued using calcurse for its other features though the todo view always smiled at me.
-After a few days, after reading through the man page of calcurse for some other reasons I stumpled upon the files calcurse is making use of to store its states.
-Then it hit me.
-Why don't I just write a simple script that just inserts tasks/todos from the cli into this file tracking the todos.
-Well, that is exactly what I did; below the script in my .zshrc:
+After a few days, while reading through the man page of calcurse for some other reasons, I stumpled upon the files that calcurse uses to store its states.
+Then it hit me—why not write a simple script to insert tasks/todos into this file directly from the CLI?
+So that’s exactly what I did.
+Below is the script in my .zshrc:
 ```sh
 td() {
     local prio="0"